openUC2/UC2-GIT/Readme.md

 <img src="./IMAGES/UC2_Holography.png" width="600">
 </p>

+## SOFTWARE

+There is a new Software repository dedicated for the UC2 stuff.
+It can be found [here](https://github.com/bionanoimaging/UC2-Software-GIT).

 ## Bill of Material

 All the parts are from typical distributors like Amazon, Alibaba, Ebay, etc. to provide an easy-to-build solution not relying on special components.
 The project is heavily benefiting from the wide variety and availability of components brought up by the open-source community.